smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 #### Vehicle Info Plugin

-Connects to the `VehicleInfo` component of SDL Core, overriding this component in the Generic HMI.
+Connects to the `VehicleInfo` interface, overriding the Generic HMI's implementation of this component.

 *Features:*

 - General interface functions
     - VehicleInfo.IsReady
-- Vehicle data, this feature can be ported from Manticore
+- Vehicle data, test implementation can be ported from Manticore
     - VehicleInfo.GetVehicleData
     - VehicleInfo.SubscribeVehicleData
     - VehicleInfo.UnsubscribeVehicleData